COVID-19 - information and guidance for social, community, and residential care settings

 - a temporary reintroduction of physical distancing

-See the NIPCM community IPC COVID-19 pandemic appendix for advice on these measures.
+See the NIPCM Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings for advice on these measures.

 See visiting arrangements in residential settings when a service user is symptomatic or COVID-19 diagnosed.